G-tmp/jumpjump/README.md

 # Jump Jump

-Manifest v2 browser extension to redirect URL automatically
+Browser extension to redirect specific URL to new URL

 * use tabs.update instead of tabs.redirect because tabs.redirect inherits the tracking protection and storage partitioning